 However, when Ibrahim attempted to cut his son’s throat, God informed Ibrahim that this was only a trial and a test to see if Ibrahim was true to his word.
 God ransomed the life of Ismail and commanded Ibrahim to slaughter and sacrifice a ram (a male sheep).
 God then honored these great Prophets and made their act an obligatory rite for the Hajj pilgrimage as a remembrance and a commemoration of their momentous sacrifice amongst the generations to come until the end of time

 Christians recognize this story from the Bible.
 This story also appears in Judaism and is known as the ‘Akedah’.
 Since Prophet Muhammad (PBUH) belongs to the progeny of Ismail, this event becomes very important in Islam

-It should also be noted here that Ibrahim and Ismail reconstructed the Kaaba in stone and mortar structure in Mecca.
+It should also be noted here that Ibrahim and Ismail reconstructed Mecca’s Kaaba in stone and mortar structure.
 Kaaba was first built by Adam but was destroyed in the great flood at the time of Nuh (known as Noah in Judaism and Christianity).
-Around 15 million Muslims perform the annual Hajj pilgrimage in Mecca and the Kaaba is one of the holiest places in Islam.
+Around 15 million Muslims perform the annual Hajj pilgrimage in Mecca.
+The Kaaba is one of the holiest places in Islam.
 This again points to the importance of the life of Ibrahim in Islam

 When is Eid al-Adha?

-Eid al-Adha is the 10th day of the Islamic month ‘Dhul Hijjah’ which, like the month of Ramadan (my blog on Ramadan here), is one of the holiest months.
+Eid al-Adha is the 10th day of the Islamic month ‘Dhul Hijjah’ which, like the month of Ramadan, is one of the holiest months.
 It also marks the end of Hajj, the annual pilgrimage

 Eid Qurbani – Which animals can be sacrificed?